You have just dived into keto but need your coffee fix, and have just found out that milk is less than optimal?

 Bulletproof coffee isn’t magic, and you don’t need it by any means in order to be successful with your diet.

-You can also try our Vietnamese Egg Coffee!
+You can also try these keto coffee recipes:

 An excellent way to make your coffee keto-friendly is to drink it black, i.e. with no milk and no sugar, or just with a non-caloric sweetener of your choice.

 It will take some time to get used to it, especially if you have always had your coffee fix with milk and sugar, but, alternatively, it’s the best option for you, if your goal is weight loss – you’ll still be able to get your caffeine in the morning, without any added calories.

 Keep in mind that coffee is one of the most well-known appetite suppressants out there, so you can use it strategically to achieve your goals.

 Tea is another great option for keto, and if you don’t add anything to it, it’s perfectly keto-friendly, too.
 There are a lot of different tea varieties, and if you’re new to tea, we recommend experimenting with a few types to find out what you like the most.

 This is the strongest, and usually has the highest caffeine content.
 Similarly to coffee, there are a lot of different kinds of black teas out there – there are lots of different sorts of tea, from different countries of origin (Indian black tea, such as Assam and Darjeeling being one of the most popular ones, for example), with different flavours, and so on.